baltrus1/MazeSolver/README.md

 From project root run:
 	csc src/*

-There should be two binaries in root, MazeCalculator.exe and MazeExplorator.exe.

-To run binaries on OSX from project root:
+Run with:
-	mono MazeCalculator.exe Maze.txt
+	mono MazeSolver.ext Maze.txt

-Code could be compiled and ran on any platform.
+Code could be compiled and run on any platform.